DashCal/CommonTo/Agreement/Mechanism/Raw/English.md

 <a href="../">中文版本 (Chinese Version) →</a>
 </p>

+**The following content has been translated using artificial intelligence.
+The content is for reference only.
+The actual content and implementation are subject to the original Chinese version.**

 to.LocalWu.top (JumpTo) is the link forwarding provider.
 For simplicity, we will use "LocalWu.top" hereinafter abbreviated as the term for "to.LocalWu.top (JumpTo)".